How To Use The Container & Column Background Options

 The Color Tab offers a full color picker with an opacity slider (just click in the color circle), as well as the option to pick from the Global Color Palette (click on the globe icon), to allow for a full choice of background colors for your container or column.
 In the Image Tab section, there is also a Background Blend Mode, which allows you to control how the background color or gradient can interact with a background image.
 More on that later.

-Containers, by default, have a transparent background, and columns are empty, but both can have any colour you like, with any level of opacity.
+Containers, by default, have a transparent background, and columns are empty, but both can have any color you like, with any level of opacity.

 The Gradient Tab